 Floating a Solid Wood or Bamboo Floor – Know The Limitations

 Like Hary Callahan said: “A man’s got to know his limitations.”
 All bamboo and wood expands and contracts in response to humidity.
 When floor planks are nailed or glued down to the sub-floor, each plank will expand and contract a tiny amount.
-This is normal wood flooring behavior and is what causes small gaps to develop between planks in the winter.
+This is normal wood flooring behavior and causes small gaps to develop between planks in the winter.
 Conversely, floating floors (where planks are all locked together but not secured to the sub-floor) will expand and contract as one entire unit.
-Each individual plank expands and contracts, but since no tiny gaps form between the planks (because they’re locked into each other and not secured to the subfloor), this expansion/contraction force gets pushed outwards (radiates out) to the outer edges of the installation.
+Each plank expands and contracts, but since no tiny gaps form between the planks (because they’re locked into each other and not secured to the subfloor), these expansion/contraction forces get pushed outwards (radiates out) to the outer edges of the installation.

 Now picture a consecutive run of 100 planks all clicked together and floating as one piece.
 If each plank contracts by just 1 mm, a massive shrinkage effect radiates out to the edges of the installation.
 After a few seasonal cycles of this effect, floors can separate from outer walls, and planks can separate in the middle of rooms.
 When this happens, eventually, the whole floor needs to be taken up and re-laid, which can be a costly repair.